ooni/ooni.org/content/get-involved/contribute-test-lists.md

 essential to identifying websites that are worth testing for censorship.

 In-depth PhD style research is not required.
-In fact, many online resources with country profiles that you can refer to already exist, such as [The World Factbook](https://www.cia.gov/library/publications/the-world-factbook/), [UN Data](http://data.un.org/), the [OpenNet Initiative](https://opennet.net/research/profiles), and [Freedom House](https://freedomhouse.org/), among others.
+In fact, many online resources with country profiles that you can refer to already exist, such as [The World Factbook](https://www.cia.gov/library/publications/the-world-factbook/), the [OpenNet Initiative](https://opennet.net/research/profiles), and [Freedom House](https://freedomhouse.org/), among others.
 Your background research probably shouldn’t be limited to such resources.
 Rather, these resources can serve as a *starting point* for identifying sites to add to test lists (in which case, you can even refer to a country’s [Wikipedia](https://en.wikipedia.org/wiki/Lists_of_countries_and_territories) page).